Top Ten Ways to Make the U.S. Have the Best Education System in the World

 1 Teach to Each Student's Potential

 Let's face it.
 Not every kid is smart or special.
 There, I said it.
 Not all kids can be doctors or lawyers, and there's nothing wrong with that.
-Apparently, the makers of No Child Left Behind and Common Core didn't get that memo.
-They believe that all children have an equal amount of potential, so they should all have an equal amount of attention.
+Apparently, the creators of No Child Left Behind and Common Core didn't get that memo.
+They believe that all children have an equal amount of potential, so they should all receive an equal amount of attention.
 By believing this, you are condemning the gifted and intelligent to mediocrity.
-We should teach to each students potential, and realize that every student has different needs.
+We should teach to each student's potential and realize that every student has different needs.

 2 Make It Harder to Go to College